 Daily start and finishing times will be determined by the agency.
 It is the student's responsibility to clarify these expectations at the commencement of the placement.
-Some placements involve activities outside normal hours (eg when running an evening group session or a weekend workshop).
+Some placements involve activities outside normal hours (e.g., when running an evening group session or a weekend workshop).
 Where possible students should prioritise attending these valuable learning opportunities.
 Attendance at out-of-hours events requested or recommended by the Supervisor counts as placement time on an hour-to-hour basis.

-Students should follow agency requirements for logging their hours, and this should be monitored by Supervisors on an ongoing basis.
-All recorded hours must be accurate and match activities undertaken using the Student Placement Timesheet available on your placement Blackboard site (under 'Document Resources" portal on left hand side of screen).
+Students should follow agency requirements for logging their hours, and this should be monitored and signed by their onsite placement Supervisors on a regular basis.
+All recorded hours must be accurate and match activities undertaken using the Student Placement Timesheet available on your placement Blackboard site (under 'Learning Resources' portal on left hand side of screen).